hkdas21/MCT-India-Summit-Internal/Instructions/Labs/1-kickoff-and-team-formation.md

 - In the top-right corner, select **Share** > **Share...**.
 - If prompted *“Please upload your document to share it”*, choose your Microsoft OneDrive account.
 - In the new window that appears, select **Copy link** and share it with your teammates.

-### Task 4: Collaboration (Optional)

-If helpful, assign roles to structure your collaboration.
-Multiple people can share the same role, or you may skip this step if your team prefers to stay fluid.

-**Suggested roles:**

-- **Problem Compiler:** Collects and organizes challenges into a list.
-- **Prompt Runners:** Operates Copilot on behalf of the team (we suggest at least 2 people running prompts).
-- **Note Taker:** Captures key ideas and drafts the problem statement.
-- **Time Keeper:** Keeps the team on track with the schedule.

-**Consider starting a Teams group chat with your teammates to make it easier to share prompt results later.**

 ## Your Output